ranchimall/floethereum/README.md

-# Check balance and send USDC and USDT on Ethereum mainnet with your FLO/BTC private key (WIF)
+# Check balance, transaction history and send USDC and USDT on Ethereum mainnet with your FLO/BTC/ETH private key (WIF)